What is Executive Presence?

-In her book Presence, Dr Amy Cuddy defines presence and how to build the skills to achieve it.
+In her book on executive presence, Dr Amy Cuddy defines presence and how to build the skills to achieve it.
 The definition and ‘how to’ of presence similarly mirrors executive presence.

 Executive presence is not just for junior executives looking to enhance their chances of reaching the top-tier executive leadership level.
 Everyone who wants to be in rewarding relationships will find value in spending time polishing their executive presence skills.